What Happens If Sonar Ping Hits Diver

 • Environmental Impact Studies: Conducting regular environmental impact studies can help determine the potential risks of sonar ping on marine life and establish appropriate safety protocols for divers.

-🔥Trending: What Happens If You Microwave a Fork
+🔥Trending: What Happens If You Don'T License Your Dog in California

 By implementing these strategies and utilizing appropriate equipment, divers can minimize the potential risks associated with sonar ping and ensure their safety in sonar-rich environments.